JuanPantaleonFQ/JuanPantaleonFQ/README.md

 All of my projects are available at https://juanfemeniaquevedo.dev

 #  About Me:
- I’m currently working on: Edugenia<br> I’m looking to collaborate on: AI researching <br>
+ I’m currently working on: www.edugenia.com <br> I’m looking to collaborate on: AI researching <br>

 # Tech Stack: